 Thick, robin’s egg blue carpets waited to cover the rest of the floors in the south wing, as soon as the rooms were ready.

 By six, that evening Gregory Johnson’s crew had finished painting the house.
 They were exhausted, having completed their work, in less than half the time that it usually took.
 The new windows and trim that were stored in the huge, heated work shop behind the manor house, could be painted in the shop, before removing the old ones, and replacing them with the new ones.

 Carl’s crew had built new stalls, checked and repaired the equipment, then had scraped off all of the old flaking paint, replacing broken or rotten boards with new.
-Having finished before nooning they took an early lunch, the barn must be painted and the corral rebuilt before they could move on to the next one.
+Having finished before nooning they took an early lunch; the barn must be painted and the corral rebuilt before they could move on to the next one.
 They still had two smaller barns to repair and several corrals to build before the horses arrived and time was fast running out!